sveltejs/svelte/site/content/docs/03-run-time.md

 Schedules a callback to run immediately after the component has been updated.

+> The first time the callback runs will be after the initial `onMount`

 ```sv
 <script>
 	import { afterUpdate } from 'svelte';